English Breakfast Tea

 Diagram showing English Breakfast Tea with the deep amber color typical of a properly steeped black tea.

-English Breakfast Tea proportions: black tea
+English Breakfast Tea: 100% steeped black tea

 Quick Facts